jcoglan/canopy/README.markdown

     $ cp build/stake-min.js path/to/your/project

 It should work in all browsers though I've not tried it yet.
-The spec pass on SpiderMonkey and Rhino, I know that much.
+The specs pass on SpiderMonkey and Rhino, I know that much.

 [3]: http://jsclass.jcoglan.com
 [4]: http://github.com/jcoglan/jake